-As soon as I could, I moved out of my parents' house and found refuge in Greenwich Village.
+As soon as I could, I moved out of my parent's house and found refuge in Greenwich Village.
 It was in the early twenties in the Village that I was to experience for the first time in my life something like a sense of community.
-It was also in the early twenties that I saw the paintings of Cézanne and Matisse for the first time, which became an important factor that led me out of college into art school.
+It was also in the early twenties that I saw for the first time the paintings of Cézanne and Matisse, which became an important factor that led me out of college into art school.